WebexCC-SA/US_LTRCCT-2296/docs/Emergency_Audio_old.md

 1. we will importing flow from  **Flow Template**.
 2. A **Connector** configured to call Webex Contact Center Audio File APIs (upload, update, delete).
-3. All the  **Local Variablese** required for the flow are pre confiugured and available when you import the template.
+3. All the  **Local Variables** required for the flow are pre configured and available when you import the template.

 ---